Chapter 13 - Simple Past Tense

 giacere, to lie down: giạcqui, giacẹsti, giạcque, giacẹmmo, giacẹste, giạcquero

-Like giacere: dispiacere, to displease piacere, to please
+Like giacere: compiacere, to delight dispiacere, to displease

 imprịmere, to impress: imprẹssi, imprimẹsti, imprẹsse, imprimẹmmo, imprimẹste, imprẹssero